Tip Sheet 2 - Confidential Records

 1. Information relating to the business of a third party which is

-- to competitive or negotiating position;
+• in harm to a competitive or negotiating position;

-- result in information no longer being supplied;
+• in information no longer being supplied;

-- result in undue loss or gain, or
+• in undue loss or gain, or

-- reveal information supplied to or the report of a conciliation officer, mediator, labour relations officer or other person appointed to resolve a labour relations dispute.
+• in revealing information supplied to or the report of a conciliation officer, mediator, labour relations officer or other person appointed to resolve a labour relations dispute.

 2. Personal Information